nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 # Responding to pull request comments
 I got feedback suggesting that I use an `if` statement rather than a `case` statement.
-Another comment reminded me that I should look at the code I'd previously writted to do a similar check for subroutine calls to see if there was an opportunity to share code.
+Another comment reminded me that I should look at the code I'd previously writted to do a similar check for SUBROUTINE calls to see if there was an opportunity to share code.
 This examination resulted in converting my existing code to the following pair of functions: